Learn more about our Advertising Disclosure

 FAQs

-Do movers transport your car from Virginia to North Carolina? toggle
+Do movers transport your car from Virginia to North Carolina?

-The main reasons people are moving from Virginia to North Carolina are the amazing upsides of living in North Carolina such as great communities and low cost of living.
+The main reasons people are moving from Virginia to North Carolina are the amazing upsides of living in North Carolina, such as great communities and low cost of living.

-You should make approximately $ 33,693 as a single adult with no children to live comfortably in North Carolina.
-The cost of living in North Carolina is approximately $ 4,618 per month for an individual and $ 7,201 for a family of four.
-The exact amount you’ll need to live comfortably may be more or less depending on where in North Carolina you live For example, larger cities like Charlotte and Raleigh will have higher housing costs than those in smaller towns.
+You should make approximately $43,333 as a single adult with no children to live comfortably in North Carolina.
+The cost of living in North Carolina is about $3,876 per month for an individual and $6,644 for a family of four.
+Exact expenses will vary depending on your city.
+Larger cities like Charlotte and Raleigh tend to be more expensive than smaller towns.

 Helpful moving resources